OnlyJ22/StudyToWGU/CS 109/Ch5.md

   * You must **set visibility** explicitly using `setVisible(true)`.
 * `JFrame` supports the addition of multiple GUI components and is highly customizable.
 * **Constructors** initialize the frame, while **methods** adjust properties after creation.

----

-Let me know the next topic you'd like formatted!
-Here is your content on **Java `JLabel`**, formatted using your preferred structure:

----

 ### Section 10: The `JLabel`: Uses & Examples